jackofall1232/adambox/readme.txt

 == Upgrade Notice ==

-= 1.1.3 =
+= 1.1.4 =
-Standards compliance update only.
+Maintenance and presentation update.
 No configuration changes are required.

 == License ==